NAME

 mremap(2) for a sample use case.

-may imply
+PROT_WRITE may imply

-, and PROT_READ
+PROT_READ, and PROT_READ may

-.
+imply PROT_EXEC.
 Portable programs should not rely on

 these flags being separately enforceable.The flags parameter specifies the type of